MalloryHuston/code-citation-tips/README.md

 2		# Author: Darreon Safonte
 3		# Title: Citing Source Code
 4		# Version: 2.1
-5		# Type: Source Code
+5		# Type: Source code
 6		# License: MIT
 7       # Date retrieved: September 4, 2024
 8       # Copied from /OR/ Adapted from /OR/ Based on: